 Summary of the Men on the Bangor Railway Institute Boys’ Corps War Memorial

 Bridget has been researching the names on a war memorial plaque that used to be in the building pictured below in Bangor.
 It had been moved to St David's church Glanadda, which has now closed.
-The plaque is to be moved to Bangor railway station.
+The plaque has been moved to Bangor railway station.
 Here is a list of the names and their details.

 The Bangor Railway Institute, just before demolition

 01 Caesar Alfred Cooil – son of Caesar and Elizabeth Cooil of 2 Orme View, Euston Road and brother of John; educated Friars School, Bangor and University College of North Wales (Bangor), played football for the North Wales Coast League; Assistant Master at King Edwards’ School in Nottingham; served as Captain Midland Royal Garrison Artillery; while home on leave was sent to the military Hospital in Glanadda, Bangor, gas poisoning had caused pneumonia; died Monday 11 November 1918; age 27; buried Glanadda Cemetery, Bangor

 02 - John Dentith Cooil – son of Caesar and Elizabeth Cooil of 2 Orme View, Euston Road and brother of Caesar; educated Friars School, Bangor; an ‘Office Youth’ with the LNWR; served as Private 25453, 1st Battalion South Wales Borderers; was reported missing, thought to be a prisoner of war; body found in 1920, identified by initials ‘JDC’ on cigarette case; died Saturday 10 November 1917; age 20; buried Tyne Cot Cemetery, Belgium